Fixed Rate Student Loans

-Fixed-rate student loans are loans that have fixed interest rates, meaning the interest rate remains the same for the entire loan term.
+These have fixed interest rates, meaning the interest rate remains the same for the entire term.

-Fixed-rate student debt is available through both federal and private student loans — each of which has advantages and disadvantages.
+Fixed-rate student debt is available through both federal and private — each of which has advantages and disadvantages.

-Private student loans are loans borrowed from any lender aside from the federal government,
+Private options are borrowed from any lender aside from the federal government,

-These loans can offer low interest rates, flexible repayment plans, and generous loan limits.
-They can also be easier to qualify for than federal loans and are available to half-time students.
+These can offer low-interest rates, flexible repayment plans, and generous borrowing limits.
+They can also be easier to qualify for than federal options and are available to half-time students.

-Private student loans can also be a great way to supplement your federal student loans if you need a little bit of extra financial aid.
+Private student options can also be a great way to supplement your federal student options if you need a little bit of extra financial aid.

 - Federal Student Loans

-These loans are a great option as they offer low interest rates, a variety of income-based repayment plans, and various loan forgiveness programs.
+These are a great option as they offer low-interest rates, a variety of income-based repayment plans, and various forgiveness programs.

-Federal student loans generally offer more flexibility than private student loans.
+Federal student loans generally offer more flexibility than private options.

 Benefits of fixed-rate student debt include:

-While variable-rate student debt may offer low introductory rates, fixed-rate loans are a great option for students who prioritize predictability.
+While variable-rate student debt may offer low introductory rates, fixed-rate options are a great option for students who prioritize predictability.

-Interest rates on private student loans tend to fall between 4% and 13%, depending on your credit score and financial wellbeing.
+Interest rates on private student options tend to fall between 4% and 13%, depending on your credit score and financial wellbeing.

-For federal student loans, you can view the current interest rates here.
-This page also has information regarding federal student loan fees and loan limits.
+For federal student products, you can view the current interest rates here.
+This page also has information regarding federal student fees and borrowing limits.

-Private student loans are typically available in amounts equal to your school’s certified cost of attendance, which includes tuition, living expenses, books, and more.
+Private student products are typically available in amounts equal to your school’s certified cost of attendance, which includes tuition, living expenses, books, and more.

-Once you receive your loan offer, you can enter your term, balance, and interest rate into a loan calculator to see your monthly payments and the total cost of your loan.
+Once you receive your offer, you can enter your term, balance, and interest rate into a calculator to see your monthly payments and the total cost.

-Lastly, many loans will carry various fees, including origination, prepayment, late payment, and other fees.
-Be sure to carefully review your loan terms to ensure you are aware of any fees you might be responsible for.
+Lastly, many options will carry various fees, including origination, prepayment, late payment, and other fees.
+Be sure to carefully review your terms to ensure you are aware of any fees you might be responsible for.

-To make your application process as easy as possible, make sure to keep these tips in mind when applying for student loans.
+To make your application process as easy as possible, make sure to keep these tips in mind when applying.

 - Find a Lender

-If you’re applying for private student loans, it’s important to research and compare rates and terms from several different lenders.
+If you’re applying for private option, it’s important to research and compare rates and terms from several different lenders.

-For federal student loans, you’ll need to fill out the Free Application for Federal Student Aid (FAFSA).
+For federal options, you’ll need to fill out the Free Application for Federal Student Aid (FAFSA).